The Limits of CSS Inheritance

 headings are big and bold, links are blue, and so on.
 When you define

-the links on the page still appear in good old-fashioned, Web-browser blue. - When styles conflict, the more specific style wins out.
+- When styles conflict, the more specific style wins out.
 In other

 words, when you’ve specifically applied CSS properties to an